jsantoos/serverless-aws/README.md

 ## Structure

 This service has a directory api and all the employee operations in a single file.
 For each operation exactly one file exists e.g. `api/employee.js`.
-In this file there is exactly one function which is directly attached to `module.exports`.
+In this file there is exactly four functions (list, get, update and delete) which is directly attached to `module.exports`.

 ## Use-cases